AAPA Black Belt ECG CME Package

 Learning how to interpret ECGs is very similar!
 You can’t learn 12 lead ECG interpretation from a book.
 There are some fine details that are so subtle that you need a coach.
 You need to learn in steps.

 CME4LIFE’s Black Belt ECG program is a solution for those who need to learn 12 lead ECG interpretation for clinical application.
 We’ve taught ECG interpretation to thousands of providers and our curriculum is the most efficient and useful system to learn ECGs.

 Earn your black belt today!

-Black Belt ECG is a 6 DVD program that will teach you the following and more!
+Black Belt ECG is a 6 video program that will teach you the following and more!

 - Discuss the sympathetic nervous system, “Staying Alive” response, and the differences between inotropes and chronotropes.

 - Parasympathetic nervous system and the role of the Vagus nerve (“Leash on dog”).
 How does atropine work and anticholinergic side effects?

 - What are the antiarrhythmic drugs?
 Vaughan William’s Classification of antiarrhythmic drugs.
 How do tricyclic antidepressants work?
 Amiodarone and the toxicities